skip to main content

 Kingfisher finances its operations using a number of funding instruments, including bank facilities and leases.

 Kingfisher regularly reviews the level of cash and debt facilities required to fund its activities.
 This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt facilities required to fund the business, planning for repayment or refinancing of debt, and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows and/or impacts to cash inflows.
-To retain financial flexibility, we aim to maintain strong liquidity headroom (including cash and cash equivalents, and committed debt facilities), which is currently set at a minimum of £800m.
+To retain financial flexibility, we aim to maintain strong liquidity headroom (including cash and cash equivalents, short term deposits and committed debt facilities), which is currently set at a minimum of £800m.

-As of 31 January 2025, the Group had £2,015m (FY 23/24: £2,116m) of net debt on its balance sheet including £2,253m (FY 23/24: £2,367m) of total lease liabilities, of which £42m were held for sale (FY 23/24: £nil).
+As of 31 July 2025, the Group had £1,726m (FY 24/25: £2,015m) of net debt on its balance sheet.
+Net debt includes £2,255m (FY 24/25: £2,253m) of total lease liabilities, including £2m of lease liabilities held for sale (FY 24/25: £42m).

 Net debt to EBITDA is set out below: